networknt/light-doc/content/en/service/proxy/artifact.md

 ### Source Code

 It makes sense for enterprise users to fork the source code repository and add their customized handlers to make the light-proxy suitable to be the sidecar container in front of all the back-end APIs to handle cross-cutting concerns on the network level.
-It will allow the API developers to focus on business logic only with different frameworks in different languages and still join the light platform's service mesh along with light-router and light-portal.
+It will allow the API developers to focus on business logic only with different frameworks in different languages to still join Light's service mesh along with light-router and light-portal.